 And if you watched that on your tablet, or a mobile phone, then you have a carrot to thank – not for improving your eyesight, but because liquid crystals were first discovered during research on carrots.
 Whilst experimenting with the natural substances found in carrots in 1888, two European scientists made the unexpected discovery that some of the substances had two different melting points.
 Merck began producing liquid crystal solutions in 1904, but it wasn’t until the 1960s that their ability to be used in screens was discovered.
 But don’t worry – no carrots were harmed during the making of your tablet; liquid crystals are now produced synthetically.

-‘Tis the season to eat your own weight in chocolate, but a man in Santa Rosa thinks that Sonoma County bay nuts may be chocolate of the future.
+‘Tis the season to eat your own weight in chocolate, but a man in Santa Rosa thinks that Sonoma County bay nuts may be the chocolate of the future.
 The article doesn’t mention the scientific name of the trees (for shame!) but it’s Umbellularia californica, and they’re also known as pepperwoods.
 Which is a trifle ironic since, unlike the conifers, they seem to be having a little trouble getting it on.
 They’re just not producing nuts at a prolific rate, and a team of researchers from UC Davis are hoping to be able to give them a helping hand in that direction.

 Tendrils a couple of weeks ago was discussing the plight of the American chestnut, another tree that needs a helping hand.
 But scientists have found a towering giant in the Maine woods that could hold the key to ensuring that roasting chestnuts doesn’t become something we just sing about at Christmas.